kkovary/swabseq_aws/README.md

 ## Issues
 * Docker is currently not working, issue with automated authentication of BaseSpace CLI in order to download data.
-* Because of the issue described above, it also has not been updated to work with current code.
+* Because of the issue described above, the docker file has not been updated to work with current code.

 ## Usage